 Set up your UCalgary email account and check it regularly.

-Faculty advisors are best-suited to answer questions about your course enrolment, course requirements, and/or program progression.
-View the list of faculty advisor contacts
+Faculty Advisors are best-suited to answer questions about your course enrolment, course requirements, or program progression.

-Finalize your course schedule through your Student Centre account (my.ucalgary.ca).
-Add (or drop, if necessary) courses and pay any outstanding tuition and/or fees by the term deadlines.
-It's best to pay early because international payments take several business days to process.
+Finalize your class schedule through your Student Centre account - add (or drop, if necessary) courses and pay any remaining tuition by deadlines.
+It's best to pay early in case international payments take several business days to process.

-There are many services you can access once you’re a student.
-These services are included in your fees and they enhance your student experience.
+There are many services you can access once you are a student.
+These services are included in your fees and enhance your student experience.

-Explore Enrolment Services' website for information about finances, awards, financial literacy resources, and more.
+Explore the Registrar's Office website for information about finances, awards, financial literacy resources, and more.

-Find out what to expect when living in Calgary and consider how you'll prepare for upcoming costs:
+Find out what to expect in Calgary and consider how you'll prepare for upcoming costs.